kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 ```

 ## Testing Fail2Ban
-Now just try to login to bitwarden using any email (it doesn't have to be a valid email, just an email format)
+Now just try to login to vaultwarden using any email (it doesn't have to be a valid email, just an email format)
 If it works correctly and your IP is banned, you can unban the IP by running:

 Without Docker: